triton-inference-server/model_analyzer/docs/config_search.md

 ## Manual Brute Search

-<strong>Default brute search mode when any model config parameters or parameters are specified</strong>
+**Default brute search mode when any model config parameters or parameters are specified**

 Using Manual Brute Search, you can create custom sweeps for any parameter that can be specified in the model configuration.
 There are two ways this mode is enabled when doing a brute search: